 Something that looks like an eyelet but isn’t, is a grommet.
 It too can reinforce eyelet holes, but it is made of heavy metals and is typically seen in curtains.

-A gather is the process of bunching fabric together.
+Gathering is the process of bunching fabric together.
 Unlike a pleat which involves folding or tucking the fabric, a gather is made by pulling a cord or the bobbin thread, using the differential feed on a serger, or other similar methods which involve pulling the fabric into a bunch.

 Gathers are found in a number of places in clothing sewing and in cosplay.
 Here are some places you might see them:

 - Ruffles on a petticoat (layers and layers of gathers)

 - Decorative accents on a skirt or a dress (magical girl shows love these)

 - At shoulder seams or other places where one pattern piece is larger than the other.
 You may see “gather” written on a pattern to tell you where to bunch the fabric to make it fit.

 The grainline is a property of fabric related to which way the threads are running.
 The grainline runs parallel to the selvages of the fabric, essentially up and down the fabric, and runs through the entire bolt of fabric no matter if it’s cut at 1 yard or at 15.

 For assembled clothing, you may never notice the grain of a fabric until something is cut against it or in the wrong way.
 This will cause poor fit issues and sometimes the fabric will even sag.

 When cutting fabric using patterns, the grainline will be marked on the pattern with a line with arrows on both ends.
 When placing this piece on the fabric, make sure this line runs parallel to the grain of the fabric to ensure the finished cosplay will fit properly.